 You’ve probably heard that trust is the foundation for strong relationships.
 Without it, relationships won’t grow or progress and can eventually collapse under the weight of uncertainty.

 But what happens if you’re in a new relationship and you don’t have trust yet?
 What if you lose trust or the strong foundation you thought you had?
 Over time can you develop trust and get it back?
 If you’re struggling to build trust in a relationship, you may want to seek professional guidance at an intensive workshop or coaching to help you grow a solid relationship.
 In the meantime, read this article to learn action items that you can take today.

-Before you can build trust, you must understand what trust means for your partner and yourself.
-You need to communicate your expectations and thoughts, as well as and understand your partner’s feelings, so you both can feel secure in your relationship.
+Before you can start building trust, you must understand what trust means for your partner and yourself.
+It’s essential that you communicate your expectations and thoughts, as well as and understand your partner’s feelings, so you both can feel secure in your relationship.

 Building trust starts with sharing your hopes for the relationship and what you expect each other to do (or not do) to keep your love alive.
 Communicate openly with your partner and try to determine the best approach for your relationship.
 Take small steps, be patient, or try attending a building trust in a relationship intensive workshop.